California Sports Betting

 FanDuel Sportsbook

-Another company that initially made its mark as a DFS provider, the FanDuel Sportsbook app is notable due to its live betting and live streaming options.
-The biggest factor that sets it apart is its navigation, which makes it easy to find the information you need.
-The app also made a name for itself early on with same game parlays.
+Another company that initially made its mark as a daily fantasy sports provider, the FanDuel Sportsbook app is notable due to its live betting and live streaming options.
+The biggest factor that sets it apart is its user-friendly navigation, which makes it easy to find the information you need.
+The app also made a name for itself early on with its popular Same Game Parlays, which would no doubt lead FanDuel California to a significant share of the state’s market.

 Placing bets on California sports teams

-California is home to more major professional sports teams than any other state in the country, each with a passionate fanbase.
-Here are the main options should legal betting of some type become available:
+California is home to more major professional sports teams than any other state in the country, each with a passionate fan base.
+Here are the main options for wagering on CA sports teams should legal sports betting of some type become available:

 • Anaheim Ducks (NHL)